apcountryman/picolibrary/docs/error_handling.md

 "specific" errors in the set.
 A `std::ostream` insertion operator is defind for `::picolibrary::Testing::Automated::Mock_Error`.
-`::picolibrary::Testing::Automated::random()` is specialized for the `::picolibrary::Testing::Automated::Mock_Error` enum class so that "specific" pseudo-random mock errors can be generated at runtime for use in automated tests.

 The `::picolibrary::Testing::Automated::Mock_Error_Category` class is the error category for the set.